 The Beast Burger patty was said to be very tasty, and my friend and I both greatly enjoyed the chicken.
 The chicken was moist and the cilantro salsa verde added a nice touch.

-The dessert menu looked interesting so we decided to order two desserts.
-One friend ordered the Milk Chocolate Pudding (orange blossom, hazelnut, Kaffir lime leaf ice cream) ($10) and two of us decided to share the Cranberry Creampuff (lemon curd, poached cranberries, butterscotch, lavender mint) ($10).
+We ordered two desserts as the dessert menu looked interesting.
+One friend ordered the Milk Chocolate Pudding (orange blossom, hazelnut, Kaffir lime leaf ice cream) ($10).
+Two of us decided to share the Cranberry Creampuff (lemon curd, poached cranberries, butterscotch, lavender mint) ($10).
 Both desserts were excellent – a treat for both the eye and taste buds.

-When we compared notes, we had all enjoyed the meal and were impressed with the service, but we all agreed that Beast and Bounty could best be described as “pricey”.
+We all enjoyed the meal and were impressed with the service, but agreed that Beast and Bounty could best be described as “pricey”.

 Later, when I woke up in the middle of the night because I was hungry, I regretted not ordering a salad or the $10 Parker House rolls to accompany my meal.
 Note: I asked our server how many Parker House rolls were included in an order – the answer – four.

 I don’t expect that I will be dining at Beast and Bounty often, but next time I do I plan to be a bit more strategic in what I order – the pizza ($15-$18) looked good.